-IAH is a big, well run facility.
+IAH is a big, well-run facility.
 It has a large number of restaurants and shops, and the overall feeling is that customer service is welcoming and friendly.
 Although the airport has a lot of square footage, it is relatively easy to get around.
 There is even a tram running through the terminals to help you get places quicker.
-The grounds are well maintained, and clean.
+The grounds are well maintained and clean.

-The airport also is tech friendly because there are numerous charging stations throughout the terminals.
-Samsung branded stations are free, while Rapid Charger machines charge a nominal fee.
+The airport is also tech friendly because there are numerous charging stations throughout the terminals.
+Samsung-branded stations are free, while Rapid Charger machines charge a nominal fee.

 If you're inside the terminal areas looking for a quiet place to sleep, you may be out of luck.
 It can be hard to find a good sleeping spot due to the loud noise level found throughout the airport.
 Constant, blaring announcements and loud music from the airport's bars and grills are usually to blame.
-Make sure to bring some earplugs or noise cancelling headphones to help you fall asleep.
+Make sure to bring some earplugs or noise-canceling headphones to help you fall asleep.

 There are a few pieces of interesting art at IAH.
 Artist Ed Carpenter created a piece called "Light Wings," which is displayed in the North Concourse of Terminal A. You'll have be looking up to see the different colored glass rods which catch the light from the skylight above.

 Another interesting piece of artwork is "Passing Through" found in Terminal A. This piece is a partial glass wall that depicts airport travelers moving through their various journeys.
-The etched glass is positioned outside of the hallway window, and casts interesting shadows on the floor as sunlight shines through.
+The etched glass is positioned outside of the hallway window and casts interesting shadows on the floor as sunlight shines through.

 If you are a member of the military, check out the USO Lounge in Terminal D. You'll have access to food, computers, a library and a TV lounge.

 If you want to try some of Texas's renowned Tex-Mex food, look for Pappasito's Cantina in Terminal E, near Gate 1.
-Once you get to this cantina style restaurant, you'll be able to choose from Tex-Mex favorites such as sizzling fajitas, home-style tamales, and chips with homemade salsa.
+Once you get to this cantina-style restaurant, you'll be able to choose from Tex-Mex favorites such as sizzling fajitas, home-style tamales, and chips with homemade salsa.
 They also have a range of special plates like the filet mignon fajitas.
 It's a little more expensive than the non-airport taqueria, but hearty dishes such as the chicken nachos can be shared between travelers.

 Perhaps the only place you might be able to catch some shuteye is in the Interfaith Chapel located in Terminal C, by Gates 7 to 8.
-With a little luck, you'll be able to sleep comfortably for several hours, stretched out on the long pews.
+With a little luck, you'll be able to sleep comfortably for several hours stretched out on the long pews.
 However, there is an employee access door right outside the chapel, which is constantly opening and closing.
 At some times the door can bang loudly, and can cause problems for light sleepers.

-It is also rumored that the airport has a large supply of cots for use in major weather delays or emergencies; however, it is unclear when or how these become available.
+It is rumored that the airport has a large supply of cots for use in major weather delays or emergencies; however, it is unclear when or how these become available.

 Got an opinion on the above or advice for fellow IAH travelers?
 Tell us on our Facebook page!